eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/installation-and-configuration/environment-based-configuration/index.md

 export SSL_VERIFY="True"
 ```

-This can be used to export a full config.env or to eval it in an environment for other processes:
+This can be used to export a full `config.env` or to `eval` it in an environment for other processes:

 ``` shell-session
 $ cmemc -c my-cmem.example.org config eval > config.env
 $ eval $(cmemc -c my-cmem.example.org config eval)
 ```

-Please note that the following command has the same effect but needs the cmemc.ini for evaluating the config values for the config section my-cmem.example.org:
+Please note that the following command has the same effect but needs the `cmemc.ini` for evaluating the `config` values for the config section `my-cmem.example.org`:

 ``` shell-session
 $ export CMEMC_CONNECTION="my-cmem.example.org"